-Negative racial construction is a practice derivative of early melodrama as playwrights characteristically constructed their villains as "other," reflecting cultures that could threaten the audience's way of life.
+Negative racial construction is a practice derivative of early melodrama as playwrights characteristically constructed their villains as "other," reflecting cultures that rural patrons feared or that could threaten their way of life.
 Sputters or Girl of the Flying X reveals racial intolerance inherent in rural Southwestern culture.
 The villain, Zambra, is Mexican and the good guys (white ranch owners and workers) routinely refer to him as, "greaser, dirty Mexican dog, snake, lazy critter."
 In this western-genre play, untrustworthy, immoral Mexicans were a threat to this particular regional rural audience.

 Encountering the other in a script is a marker necessitating further research into why that culture would be considered other by rural American audiences.
-Problems developed after the Mexican revolution from 1910-1917 when Mexican immigration to the United States increased because of the declining economic situation in Mexico.
+For example, problems developed after the Mexican revolution from 1910-1917 when Mexican immigration to the United States increased because of the declining economic situation in Mexico.
 From Major Problems in Mexican-American History,